-Kids love the novel, the unusual or the downright weird, as the success of leftfield family holiday options such as Feather Down Farms, Country House Hideouts and treehouses testify.
+Kids love the novel, the unusual or the downright weird, as the success of leftfield family holiday options such as Feather Down Farms, Country Retreats and treehouses testify.
 The following may not all be places to spend an entire two-week holiday, but for a night or two of quirky fun, they’re sure-fire winners.

 The Boat House, Devon